 - 28. This Memorandum of Agreement shall constitute a full and final settlement of CUPE, Local 79's Grievance No. PC07-06-8209 and Local 416's Application to the Labour Board (Board File Number 2705-05-U). - 29.
 Upon execution of this Carriage of Seniority Memorandum, Local 79 shall satisfy its commitment to Local 416 described under a separate letter concerning certain monies held by the Fort York Credit Union or its successor. - 30.
 This Carriage of Seniority Memorandum shall be deemed to have been entered into pursuant to Section 96 of the Act and shall be enforceable as such.
 All differences between the parties, including all grievances in relation to the remittance of dues for Local 79 members on alternate rates in the Local 416 bargaining unit and all grievances in relation to the remittance of dues for Local 416 members on alternate rates in Local 79 Full-time bargaining unit, as listed in Appendix "A" to this Carriage of Seniority Memorandum, shall be deemed withdrawn by the effect of the parties signing this Carriage of Seniority Memorandum. - 31.
-This Carriage of Seniority Memorandum shall replace and supersede the prior Minutes of Settlement entered into between the City, Local 416 and Local 79, dated January 12, 2005, and referred to as the "Rankin and McKinnon" Minutes of Settlement, except for paragraphs 3., 5. and 6. thereof. - This Carriage of Seniority Memorandum shall only be amended by the agreement of all three parties. - 33.
+This Carriage of Seniority Memorandum shall replace and supersede the prior Minutes of Settlement entered into between the City, Local 416 and Local 79, dated January 12, 2005, and referred to as the "Rankin and McKinnon" Minutes of Settlement, except for paragraphs 3., 5. and 6. thereof. - 32.
+This Carriage of Seniority Memorandum shall only be amended by the agreement of all three parties. - 33.
 This Carriage of Seniority Memorandum shall form an Appendix to both the Local 416 Collective Agreement and the Local 79 Full-time Collective Agreement.

-DATED at Toronto this 23rd day of April 2009.
+Dated at Toronto this 23rd of day April, 2009

-FOR LOCAL 416 Original Signed By:
+FOR LOCAL 416 Original Signed By "Mark Ferguson" FOR THE CITY

-FOR THE CITYOriginal Signed By:

-FOR LOCAL 79Original Signed By:

-"Mark Ferguson"
+Original Signed By

 "Jayne Allan"

-"Nancy Murphy"
+FOR THE CITY Original Signed By "Nancy Murphy"

+Memorandum of Agreement

+Between

-Memorandum of Agreement Between City of Toronto And
+City of Toronto

+And